segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ### Keepalive

-This can be utilised in instances where an API call is firing on a hard redirect, and are being missed from getting captured in Segment, you can then set this flag to true, which enables firing the event before the redirect.
-This was earlier availble only for [batched events](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#will-analyticsjs-deliver-events-that-are-in-the-queue-when-a-user-closes-the-browser), we have now made this available for all events.
-You can read more about this in our PR [here](https://github.com/segmentio/analytics-next/issues/768#issuecomment-1386100830)
+You can utilize this in instances where an API call fires on a hard redirect, and are missed from getting captured in Segment.
+If you set this flag to true, it enables firing the event before the redirect.
+This is available for all events.
+You can read more about this in the [Github PR](https://github.com/segmentio/analytics-next/issues/768#issuecomment-1386100830){:target="_blank"}.

 ## Managing data flow with the Integrations object